 - better egg production

 - low ammonia emissions

-The disadvantages are increased rate of osteoporosis, forced moulting.
-Forced moulting is a deliberate stopping of food to cause moulting and invariable invigorates the production of eggs.
+The disadvantages are increased rate of osteoporosis, forced molting.
+Forced molting is a deliberate stopping of food to cause molting and invariable invigorates the production of eggs.

 Other negative aspects involves farmers beak trimming the birds before placing them in the cage.
 This practice is believed to reduce vent pecking, cannibalism and feather pecking.